Jet Parameters in the Black-Hole X-Ray Binary MAXI J1820+070

 \subsection{Electron energy losses and re-acceleration}

-In our model, we parametrize the electron distribution as a power-law function of the distance, and assume that distribution keeps a constant shape.
+We have parametrized the electron distribution as a power-law function of the distance, and assume that distribution keeps a constant shape.
 Such a situation requires the electron energy losses are moderate and satisfying $\dot\gamma \propto \gamma$.
 We compare here the time scale for synchrotron energy losses,

 with the adiabatic/advection time scale,

 (e.g., \zdz).
 We consider the solution in Section \ref{analytical} for $\Gamma=3$.
 At $\gamma\approx 30$, which corresponds to the bulk of the partially self-absorbed emission, $t_{\rm syn}$ is shorter than $t_{\rm ad}$ for $\xi\lesssim 3$, and it is $\approx$3 times shorter at $z_0$.
 This implies that electrons responsible for the optically-thin part of the synchrotron emission have to be re-accelerated above $z_0$.